maxtingle11/Using-Machine-Learning-Algorithms-to-Predict-a-Pop-Songs-Subgenre/README.md

 ## Dataset

-Collected from Spotify's API, our dataset contains audio feature information for 13,988 pop songs.
+The dataset we worked with was retrieved from Spotify’s API and contains audio feature information for 13,988 pop songs.

 ## Dependent/Target Variable